devpi/devpi/README.rst

     devpi-ctl stop all  # stop all processes

-    devpi-ctl start all # start devpi-server and redis-server
+    devpi-ctl start all # start devpi-server

     devpi-ctl tail devpi-server  # look at current logs